dddsnn/tablecache/docs/source/overview.md

 have similar scores, e.g. it's possible to index a timestamp and then get all records in a time range.
 Indexing more than one attribute is also possible by interleaving scores, but requires some tweaking.
-However, only one index can be used to get records, multiple ones can't be combined in a single fetch operation.
+However, only one index can be used per read operation, you cannot combine multiple ones.

 Currently, everything `tablecache` does is single-threaded and not thread-safe.
 This implies that each instance of {py:class}`.CachedTable` owns its storage exclusively, and multiple instances will each need their own copy of the data.
-A feature where one instance manages the storage, while others access it read-only as read replicas is feasible, but not supported.
+A feature where one instance manages the storage while others access it read-only as read replicas is feasible, but not supported.

 `tablecache` is designed with `asyncio` in mind.
 Using traditional blocking IO